Strumenti di accessibilità

 Percorso di navigazione

 Alcune voci delle rubriche Notizie, Eventi e Articoli potrebbero essere disponibili solo in inglese, francese e/o tedesco.

-According to the new EU Employment and Social Situation Quarterly Review, the modest labour market recovery stopped in the third quarter of 2011 with a drop by 0.1 %.
+According to the latest EU Employment and Social Situation Quarterly Review, the labour market and social situation in the EU have continued to be unfavourable overall and to show clearer signs of polarisation.